AdalynBlack/wlx-overlay-s-wiki/Building-from-Source.md

 ### Feature `no-dmabuf`
 Disables DMA-Buf support completely.
 Useful if your driver doesn't support the device extensions required.

+Has no effect on X11 (X11 does not use DMA-Buf either way).

 Dependencies: None

 ### Feature `osc`